This full-day (8 hours) tour begins with a Jerusalem hotel pickup by air-conditioned coach.

 Pass through the Jewish cemetery in Kidron Valley and into the Old City.
 Take a break to enjoy lunch (own expense), then continue the tour by the Pool of Bethesda, a pool of water in the Muslim Quarter of Jerusalem associated with healing, as described in the Gospel of John.

 Visit St Anne’s Church, believed to be the birthplace of the Virgin Mary, mother of Jesus.
 Next, walk past the Convent of the Sisters of Zion, leading to the Via Dolorosa, the street that Jesus walked on the way to his crucifixion.
-Here, look for the 14 stations of the cross while retracing Jesus’ steps to the Hill of Calvary, now the Church of the Holy Sepulchre.

 The tour concludes here, then board the coach for a return trip to the Jerusalem hotels.